ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   in modern platforms and programming languages;

-- Explicit support for transport-specific features to be applied should that particular transport be part of a chosen Protocol Stack.
+- Explicit support for transport-specific features to be applied should that particular transport be part of a chosen Protocol Stack;

 - Explicit support for security properties as first-order transport features, and for configuration of cryptographic identities and transport security parameters persistent across multiple Connections; and